zack-bitcoin/amoveo-docs/design/land_registry.md

 * the price of the land.
 48-bits
 * balance in veo. used to pay the continuous tax.
 48-bits
 * height. the last block height when the tax was subtracted from the blance.
 32-bits
-* distance between furthest two corners, including children.
+* distance between furthest two corners, including children. (used for calculating taxes)
-* area, including all children.
+* area, including all children. (used for calculating taxes)
 * a list of points in it's children.
 The children are plots that border this plot and have the same owner, and are configured to be purchased as a set.

 384+(48*N) bits.